TheBunnyMan123/The-Observer/index.md

 * It shows emotion and has opinions, like a modern human
 * Can't make any meaningful sounds other than steam hissing and it's steam whistle
 * It doesn't use it's steam whistle very much
-	* The steam whistle is in the mouth
+* steam whistle contained in mouth
+	* is there actually a mouth??
 * You can hear it's gears as it moves
 * Doesn't have many exposed gears unless it is transforming in some way
 * Its boiler is in its chest but not visible
 	* Fuel and water goes in through the mouth
+* There is a hatch behind the jetpack to access the boiler and other internals, but the jetpack is firmly latched on at all times

 Name: